typst/typst/tests/suite/scripting/ops.typ

 --- ops-assign-unknown-var-lhs ---
 #{
   // Error: 3-6 unknown variable: a-1
-  // Hint: 3-6 if you meant to use subtraction, try adding spaces around the minus sign a-1 = 2
+  // Hint: 3-6 if you meant to use subtraction, try adding spaces around the minus sign: `a - 1` a-1 = 2
 }